 King Jagat Prakash Malla was one of the kings of the Malla dynasty.
 He held the throne in 1644 AD, after succeeding his father, King Narendra Malla.
 He was a successful builder then.
 While he was on the throne, he erected the hanumati ghat to the eastern part of Bhaktapur.
 Similarly, he assembled the statues of god and goddess near the ghat.
 Since he was a great builder, he built the door of bhimsen temple.
 Also, he erected a stone pillar at Narayan Chowk, with an image of garuda.
 He governed the city until 1673 AD.
 However, he was titled with Shree Jaya Jagat Prakash Malla Raja.

 The shreds of evidence say that King Jitmira Malla started ruling from 1673 till 1696 AD.
 He was the son of King Jagat Prakash Malla.
 So, he took over the governance of the Bhaktapur after his father.
-He was a creative king.
-He was popular.
-For the reason, he erected a lot of Dharamsala and temples.
+He was born in 1663, with creative thinking ability.
+He was very popular as Raja Jitmitra Malla then.
+For this reason, he erected a lot of Dharamsala and temples.
 Seriously, he had had a lot of contributions in today’s durbar square.
 Some of his contributions are like this: